 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-To diagnose osteochondritis dissecans (OCD), your child’s orthopedic specialist will take a medical history and perform a physical exam on your child.
+To diagnose osteochondritis dissecans, a orthopedic specialist will take a medical history and perform a physical exam on your child.
 The doctor will check for pain along the affected joint line.

-The Wilson Test.
-For OCD of the knee, your doctor will conduct what’s called the Wilson Test, in which your child’s knee is bent at a 90-degree angle, then turned inward so that the shinbone rotates toward the opposite leg.
+For osteochondritis dissecans of the knee, the doctor will conduct what’s called the Wilson Test, in which your child’s knee is bent at a 90-degree angle, then turned inward so that the shinbone rotates toward the opposite leg.
 Your child will extend the affected leg to the point of pain.
-If osteochondritis dissecans is present, he’ll reach that point at about 30 degrees of flexion.
-If rotating your child’s foot back into its normal position facing forward alleviates the pain, then the test for osteochondritis dissecans is positive.
+If your child has osteochondritis dissecans, he or she will reach that point at about 30 degrees of flexion.
+If rotating your child’s foot back into its normal position facing forward alleviates the pain, then he or she has osteochondritis dissecans.

-To determine OCD of the elbow, ankle or another joint, your child’s doctor will perform similar specialized manipulations.
+To diagnose osteochondritis dissecans of the elbow, ankle or another joint, your child’s doctor will perform similar specialized manipulations.